[?] Subscribe To

 Stamitz Viola concerto

 I said notorious because many viola players don’t like it.
 I think this dislike may depend more on other reasons rather than the music itself.
-Indeed, Stamitz viola concerto is very often associated to exams, auditions… not always the most exciting experiences...
+Indeed, this viola concerto is very often associated to exams, auditions… not always the most exciting experiences...

 I don’t know about you, but I myself realised that most of the things studied at school, I’m not referring to music only, become uninteresting, boring, unbearable, while the same things approached years later, of your own choice, with different people, with different eyes, appear completely new and sometimes I even wonder why I didn’t like them...

-Listen to Stamitz Viola Concerto - 1st movement I used to have the same feelings about Stamitz viola concerto, but then I changed point of view and looked at it as a nice and lively piece of music and not as an “exam piece”.
+I used to have the same feelings about Stamitz viola concerto, but then I changed point of view and looked at it as a nice and lively piece of music and not as an “exam piece”.
 I’ve performed it a few times with the orchestra and people in the orchestra and in the audience said they enjoyed it.
 They didn’t know the concerto so they couldn’t be prejudiced... (or did they only want to be nice to me?
-I don’t think so...)
-Below in this page, you can listen to a bit of it of it and judge yourself.
+I don’t think so...).

-Anyway, other than this concerto for viola and orchestra, very few of Stamitz’s chamber, symphonic or concertante works are performed now.
+Other than this concerto for viola and orchestra, very few of Stamitz’s chamber, symphonic or concertante works are performed now.
 The concerto was first published in Frankfurt and Paris probably in 1774, where Stamitz had been living since 1770.
 It was composed, no doubt, for his own use as a piece to show his virtuosity, through the abundant use of chords, pedal notes, harmonics and even a left-hand pizzicato.

 The orchestra